pakal/django-compat-patcher/django_deprecation_timeline_notes.rst

 - Session verification will be enabled regardless of whether or not 'django.contrib.auth.middleware.SessionAuthenticationMiddleware' is in MIDDLEWARE_CLASSES.
 - Private attribute django.db.models.Field.related will be removed.
 - The --list option of the migrate management command will be removed.
-- The ssi template tag will be removed.
+- The ssi template tag will be removed. :kind:`DELETION` [FIXED]
-- Support for the = comparison operator in the if template tag will be removed.
+- Support for the = comparison operator in the if template tag will be removed. :kind:`BEHAVIOUR` [FIXED]
 - The backwards compatibility shims to allow Storage.get_available_name() and Storage.save() to be defined without a max_length argument will be removed.
 - Support for the legacy %(<foo>)s syntax in ModelFormMixin.success_url will be removed.
 - GeoQuerySet aggregate methods collect(), extent(), extent3d(), make_line(), and unionagg() will be removed.